 - Are the staff fully vetted?
 What background checks does the residence require?
 Do the staff have any special certifications in memory care?

 - Does the residence structure its activities and therapies with the needs of those with Alzheimer’s, dementia, and other conditions in mind?
 Are there a variety of options for those at different levels of ability?
 Is there a degree of routine to help reduce stress?

-At Riverwood’s Remembrance Village, we partnered with the Alzheimer’s Association in order to enhance the quality of life for our seniors experiencing various levels of cognitive challenge.
+At Riverwood’s Pathways Memory Care, we partnered with the Alzheimer’s Association in order to enhance the quality of life for our seniors experiencing various levels of cognitive challenge.
 Our extensively-trained staff will work closely with you to create a personalized program of care and support for your family member.
 The Alzheimer’s Association, as well as local medical experts in the field, provide extensive continuing education and support to all of our staff.
-Our mission at Remembrance Village is to exceed the standard for memory care.
+Our mission at Pathways Memory Care is to exceed the standard for memory care.